belaz1918/Vector-Data-Base/README.md

 A collection of advanced vector database implementations using **ChromaDB** for Retrieval-Augmented Generation (RAG) systems and intelligent question-answering applications.

-## 📚 Projects
+##  Projects

 ### 1. Document Question-Answering System with LangChain and ChromaDB
 An intelligent document Q&A system that combines semantic search with LLM-powered answer generation using RAG architecture.

 **Key Features:**
-- Web-based document ingestion using LangChain's WebBaseLoader
+- Web-based document embedding using LangChain's WebBaseLoader
 - Intelligent text chunking with RecursiveCharacterTextSplitter
 - Semantic search using HuggingFace embeddings (all-MiniLM-L6-v2)
 - Vector storage and similarity search with ChromaDB